Contributor: Staff of Timberline Knolls Residential Treatment Center

 It is incumbent on the individual struggling with addiction to choose which path they wish to take — death, jail or treatment.

 Until one decides to enter treatment, attempts towards recovery may not be done wholeheartedly.
 Recovery takes time and effort from both the individual and the support system.
-Recovery from pain is possible.
+Recovery from pain and freedom from the road to addiction is possible.

 Published on AddictionHope.com